Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Experimental Setup and Results

 \subsection{Baselines and comparison.}

 To evaluate our diffusion-based approach, we benchmark against ADJSCC~\cite{xu2022deep}, a recent state-of-the-art non-linear transform method.
-ADJSCC employs a neural network to transform CSI information from the spatial frequency domain to a low-dimensional representation—bypassing the traditional IFFT approach—before further compression via a secondary network.
+ADJSCC employs a neural network to transform CSI data from the spatial-frequency domain into a low-dimensional representation, thereby bypassing the traditional IFFT approach, before further compression via a secondary network.
 We also include the deep JSCC variant of CSINet+~\cite{guo2020convolutional}, another widely recognized benchmark in CSI compression literature.
-To maintain fairness in comparison, we utilize identical datasets and training protocols across all evaluated models.
+To ensure a fair comparison, we use identical datasets and training protocols across all evaluated models.

 We implement two variants of the ADJSCC baseline: (1) the original architecture as presented in~\cite{xu2022deep}, and (2) a parameter-scaled version that matches the complexity of our proposed RD-JSCC model, by increasing the layers and channel dimensions.
-Additionally, we examine a supervised variant of RD-JSCC, where both the autoencoder and U-Net components are trained end-to-end using an MSE loss function.
-Our primary contribution, RD-JSCC—which integrates an autoencoder with diffusion-based U-Net training—demonstrates performance improvements of an order of magnitude compared to~\cite{xu2022deep} at equivalent NMSE targets.
+Additionally, we examine a supervised variant of RD-JSCC in which both the autoencoder and U-Net components are trained end-to-end with an MSE loss.
+Our primary contribution, RD-JSCC, which integrates an autoencoder with diffusion-based U-Net training, demonstrates performance improvements of an order of magnitude compared to~\cite{xu2022deep} at equivalent NMSE targets.

 \emph{Architectural Differences.} To ensure fair comparison across architectures, we maintain identical encoder-decoder designs for ADJSCC, CSINet+, and RD-JSCC, with key distinctions: (1) ADJSCC includes an analog transformation module that maps spatial-frequency domain CSI to a learned representation before compression, (2) ADJSCC and RD-JSCC incorporate SNR-adaptive feature scaling during encoding and decoding, while CSINet+ does not.
 Our RD-JSCC framework extends the base autoencoder architecture (ADJSCC without the transformation module) by adding a U-Net-based diffusion denoising module at the decoder.
 This modular design isolates the contribution of diffusion-based refinement from other architectural choices.

 Although parameter matching via layer and dimension adjustments may not represent optimal baseline configurations, the order of magnitude performance difference when our approach outperforms the best non-diffusion baseline, as seen in Fig.~\ref{fig:results_cost2100}, highlights fundamental limitations of existing supervised learning methods for joint source channel coding of CSI in complex channels.
 These substantial gains, even under capacity-constrained conditions, validate our architectural innovations beyond parameter-count considerations.